doogleit/doogleit.github.io/_posts/2019-08-24-an-error-occurred-while-starting-service-updatemgr.md

 ImportError: No module named ipaddr
 ```

 Using pip, the [Python package manager][2], I installed the missing module.
+Before running any of the below commands make sure you take a snapshot of vCenter and have a working backup.
+This may not be supported, so take appropriate precautions and proceed at your own risk.
 ```shell
 root@vcenter [ ~ ]# pip install ipaddr
 Collecting ipaddr